AlttiRi/twitter-click-and-save/README.md

 You can easily find some media from the selected user in you local files, know when it was posted, and to go to the tweet by pasting the tweed `ID` to `https://twitter.com/_/status/{ID}`.
 The "default" filename (for example, `EXLtL49UYAA7vCG.jpg`) is for "compatibility".
 For example, if someone shared with you a file with `E7AdwdkUYAAqxy3.jpg` filename you can check did you downloaded it just by the search in your local files.

+The date format is `YYYY.MM.DD`.
+It's the only one proper format.
+It's unambiguous format.
+And it can be properly ordered by the sorting by name.
+The importans detail is it's UTC date.
+So the same file downloaded by people in different time zones will have the same filename.

+`[twitter]`, not just `twitter`?
+The first character as a special character (not `a-zA-Z0-9`) separates the downloaded files with the userscript from other files with "usual" names.
+And it looks nice, like a common tag.

 Finally, "**—**" character.
 Probably, it's the best character for separating purpose.
 It just **one** character, you do not need to add extra spaces around it to make it looks good.
 It's a rarely used character, that makes parsing easier.